It depends - let's explore the pros and cons.

-If you expect to make over £90,000 in turnover within a 12 month period, you must register for VAT.
+If you expect to make over £90,000 in turnover within a 12 month period, it's required that you register for VAT.

-If you’re not expecting to make over the threshold, you can voluntarily register for VAT - but there are pros and cons to consider.
+However, if you're not expecting to make over the threshold, you can voluntarily register for VAT.
+But should you?.
+It turns out there are pros and cons to consider.

 Additional Administration Burden: There is extra work to be done if you register for VAT, you'll need to complete a quarterly return, and pay the VAT due every three months.
 However, if you're using an accounting platform like like FreeAgent or Xero, this process is relatively straightforward.
 VAT returns needs to be filed digitally.